PALEOtoolkit/PALEOtutorials.jl/docs/src/HOWTOPython.md

 1. allow Julia to install and maintain a private Python installion (the default)
 2. configure Julia and Python for a shared Python installation

-NB: these steps are needed for:

-    PALEOboxes  (none)
-    PALEOreactions (IJulia)
-    PALEOmodel (PyCall)
-    PALEOexamples (PyCall, PyPlot, IJulia)

-TODO not clear if the settings are remembered across different Julia environments ?

 ## 1. Private Python installation for Julia
 This is simplest for cases where you just want to use a few python packages from Julia (eg IJulia for Jupyter notebooks).